EricThomson/PySideSummer/README.md

 Annotated PySide port of code from Mark Summerfield's 'Rapid GUI Programming with Python and Qt' (2008).
 The book's web site is http://www.qtrac.eu/pyqtbook.html.

 The programs should run without mishap in your favorite Python environment, as long as you have PySide installed.
 It has thus far been tested on Python 2.7 in Windows 7.
 Unless otherwise noted, if the original name of Summerfield's script was _name.pyw_, the name of the adapted PySide script is _namePyside.py_.

+Annotations include comments in code, but each chapter also contains a _README_ file and a _usefulStuff_ file with curated excerpts from PySide documentation and other relevant resources.
+When possible, we link to PySide documentation, but sometimes we have to go with Qt or PyQt when it is better.

 ##Table of contents